-It seems as though Bob Foxworthy, Vice President Latin America Market, Quality Safety Edge (QSE), is in a different country every week and in the interim racking up frequent- flyer miles.
+It seems as though Bob Foxworthy, Senior Vice President, Quality Safety Edge (QSE), is in a different country every week and in the interim racking up frequent- flyer miles.
 Ironically, this world traveler, who grew up in Fort Myers, Florida, is the same person who thought he had moved to “the North” when he first moved to Atlanta, Georgia.
 “My parents never traveled,” he explains.
 “Atlanta was the farthest north I’d ever gone.”

 Foxworthy moved to the “northern” city of Atlanta to attend college at Emory University.
 There his penchant for taking a fork in the road seemed to have awakened.
 For example, he was a psychology major up until the last day of his junior year when he decided to rethink his academic focus.
 “I was disappointed at the lack of sanity of the professors in the psychology department, so I changed fields,” he says.
 The new field was geology, because he discovered that his pre-med, science, and math courses would apply to that department’s curriculum.
 “I thought perhaps I would go into exploration for the oil companies,” he explains.